 We executed employment offer letters for Mr. Johnson and Mr. Jennings in November and December 1999, respectively.
 Pursuant to these offer letters, Mr. Johnson and Mr. Jennings receive annual base salaries of \$155,000 and \$195,000, respectively.
 In addition, Mr. Johnson was permitted to purchase 190,000 shares of our common stock at a per share exercise price of \$0.20 subject to our repurchase right, and Mr. Jennings received an option to purchase 225,000 shares of our common stock at a per share exercise price of \$1.00.
 We may terminate either officer's employment at any time and for any reason or no reason.
 However, if we terminate Mr. Johnson's employment without cause after November 23, 2000, or Mr. Jennings' employment without cause after December 3, 2000, we must pay severance equal to the officer's base salary until the sooner of the date that he secures new employment, or the date that is three months after the date of his termination.
-Neither officer will receive any severance if we terminate his employment within the first year, if he voluntarily terminates his employment any time, or if we terminate him for cause at any time.
+Neither officer will receive any severance if we terminate his employment any time, or if we terminate him for cause at any time.